nehagup/benchmarks/README.md

 * `make test`       -- Test the configuration file.
 Check for correct syntax and then try to open files referred in the configuration file.
 * `make scripts`    -- Make additional scripts.

+Make sure you edit the WEKA_CLASSPATH in the Makefile as the address to the 'weka.jar' file.
 Running `make` with no additional arguments except the task option will use the default parameters specified in the `Makefile` (e.g. config file).
 You can set an alternate config file with the `CONFIG` flag.
 You can also run a single benchmark script with the `BLOCK` and `METHODBLOCK` flag.
 Use `make help` to see a full list of options.